songofroland/pt-dijkstra/README.md

  - React
  - yarn

-Since we use Typescript compailer you won't be able to understand generated js looking at it in browser.
+Since we use Typescript compiler you won't be able to understand generated js looking at it in browser.

-To debug react there is extension available called "React developer tools" for most popular browsers.
+To debug react there is anan  extension available called "React developer tools" for most popular browsers.

 ESLint was used to control coding style.
-It will generate warnings and errors in terminal after `yarn start` command if code is not styled correctly.
+It will generate warnings and errors in terminal after `yarn start` command if the code is not styled correctly.

 ## Hacking
 Want to see how it is build?
 Or maybe you have different algorithm to show?
 Either way the code is here for you to modify.